em-an-en/alx-system_engineering-devops/0x02-shell_redirections/README.md

-7-file appends Best School to a file redirecting the ls command output to the ls_cwd_content file 9-duplicate_last_line duplicates the last line of the iacta file
+7-file appends Best School to a file redirecting the ls command output to the ls_cwd_content file 9-duplicate_last_line duplicates the last line of the iacta file 10-no_more_ js deletes the js files in the current wd